brian8128/pairProgramming/README.md

 Usage: pairer.py {1-19}

-If a and b are two distinct students in cohort 2 then a and b are guaranteed to be paired together for exactly one i 1 <= i =< 19.
+If a and b are two distinct students in cohort 2 then a and b are guaranteed to be paired together for exactly one i in the range 1 <= i =< 19.

 Example: